mdn/content/files/en-us/web/css/cssom_view/coordinate_systems/index.md

 ### Result

 Here you can see the results in action.
-As you mouse in and around the blue box, watch the values of the mouse's X and Y coordinates change in the various coordinate systems in which you can obtain the values.
-Note also the effect of scrolling the example horizontally upon the values returned and how the value of `clientX` doesn't change.
+As you mouse in and around the blue box, watch the values of the mouse's X and Y coordinates change in the various coordinate systems.

 {{EmbedLiveSample("Example", 600, 250)}}